TheRealBenForce/codepipeline-powered-static-website/README.md

 # Code-pipeline powered static website serverless, and powered entirely by AWS

-This is a fork of Eric Hammond's great implementation for infrastructure to build static websites on s3: [aws-git-backed-static-website]: https://github.com/alestic/aws-git-backed-static-website.
+This is a fork of Eric Hammond's great implementation for infrastructure to build static websites on s3: [aws-git-backed-static-website](https://github.com/alestic/aws-git-backed-static-website).
 It has the following modifications:

 1. The approach uses lambda functions rather than AWS's CodeBuild service to generate the site and push it to production.
-We found that one of the lambda functions provided in the template did not work.
-(See [this github issue](https://github.com/alestic/aws-git-backed-static-website/issues/9) which seems to have since be resolved for more details.)
+We found that one of the lambda functions provided in the template did not work (see [this github issue](https://github.com/alestic/aws-git-backed-static-website/issues/9), which seems to have since been resolved for more details).
 We replaced the lambda functions with a CodeBuild stage.

 2. We also found that the permissions for S3 buckets created in the stack did not seem to allow the contents to be served publicly.
 We  therefore added a bucket policy to the S3 bucket.